 What is Siarad?

-- The scheme brings fluent Welsh speakers and learners together for 10 hours of informal conversations in social settings.
+- This voluntary scheme brings Welsh speakers and learners together for 10 hours of informal conversations in social settings.

 Tell me more: